Understanding Agile Software Development

 Blue plus sign

-XP teams work in short cycles, which are usually between one and two weeks long, and they focus on putting out working software often teams also use pair programming, in which two developers work together at the same workstation, and test-driven development (TDD), in which tests are written before the code is developed.
+Software development is the primary emphasis of the agile methodology known as extreme programming.
+Collaboration, simplicity, feedback, and quality are prioritised among its practises and values.
+XP teams concentrate on producing working software and work in short cycles that are typically between one and two weeks long.
+Frequently, teams also use pair programming, which involves two developers working together at the same workstation, and test-driven development (TDD), in which tests are written before the code is developed.

 AGILE SOFTWARE